MSc in Advanced Mathematical Biology

 Taught modules currently include

-Bayesian Statistics; Biological Fluid Dynamics; Ecological Modelling; Numerical Techniques for Modelling Biological Systems; Applications of Group Theory in Virology; Biological and Soft Matter; Conservation Ecology & Biodiversity; Modelling with MATLAB; Issues in Modern Biology; PDEs; Stochastic Processes; Group Project
+Bayesian Statistics; Biological Fluid Dynamics; Ecological Modelling; Numerical Methods for PDEs; Mathematical Systems Biology; Applications of Group Theory in Virology; Biological and Soft Matter; Conservation Ecology & Biodiversity; Modelling with MATLAB; Issues in Modern Biology; PDEs; Stochastic Processes; Group Project

 An important part of the programme is a summer work-based placement.
 At the end of the spring term, students will select a placement from a list of academic and industrial institutions across the sector.
 Students will spend a period of three months working closely with their chosen institution with a placement supervisor.
 Students will write a dissertation towards the end of the placement, and will be assessed by their academic supervisor who will also consult with the placement supervisor.